The Best Selling Headline Of David Ogilvy’s Copywriting Career (and 7 others!)

 Given the importance of the headline, you’d think that we’d see all of Ogilvy’s best headlines in one place!
 Strangely, I’ve never seen that myself (apart from in the book, spread out over many pages), so here they are:

-1: “At 60 an hour the loudest noise in the New Rolls-Royce comes from the electric clock”
+1: “At 60 miles an hour the loudest noise in the New Rolls-Royce comes from the electric clock”

 In “How To Write Potent Copy”, David Ogilvy describes the above ad as possessing “the best headline I ever wrote.”
 He also describes later how Shell only included Ogilvy’s agency on the list of agencies that they were considering because they were impressed by the advertising Ogilvy did for Rolls-Royce.